 REGIONAL ACCESS GAME WARDEN:

 These positions maintain and enhance hunter and fisher access by negotiating agreements with landowners who control large expanses of Wyoming’s open spaces.
 This includes Hunter Management Areas and Walk-In Areas for hunting and fishing.
-Four coordinators share statewide responsibility.
+Five coordinators share statewide responsibility.
 A percentage of their duties also include wildlife law enforcement activities.

 TROPHY GAME PROGRAM: